-School assemblies or other student/school gatherings are permitted and should follow the relevant provincial requirements under the Reopening Ontario Act.
+For secondary schools, school assemblies or other student/school gatherings are permitted and should follow the relevant provincial requirements under the Reopening Ontario Act.
 This can include multiple cohorts in alignment with provincial capacity limits and includes allowance for in-school student to student peer support programs such as "reading buddies".